History of medieval Arabic and Western European domes: Late Middle Ages

-Andalusia
+Kingdom of England

+In England, a dome with a pyramidal roof and lantern at the Abbot's kitchen of Glastonbury Abbey dates to the early 14th century.
+Similar vaulting was built over the kitchen of Newenham Abbey by 1338.
+Timber star vaults such as those over York Minster's octagonal Chapter house (ca. 1286–1296) and the elongated octagon plan of Wells Cathedral's Lady Chapel (ca. 1320–1340) imitated much heavier stone vaulting.
+The wooden vaulting over the crossing of Ely Cathedral was built after the original crossing tower collapsed in 1322.
+It was conceived by Alan of Walsingham and designed by master carpenter William Hurley.
+Eight hammer vaults extend from eight piers over the 22 meter wide octagonal crossing and meet at the base of a large octagonal lantern, which is covered by a star vault.
+The kitchen of Durham Cathedral features a crossed-arch dome built from 1366-1374.

+Emirate of Granada

 Star-shaped domes are found at the Moorish palace of the Alhambra in Granada, Spain, which contains domed audience halls built to mirror the heavenly constellations.
 The Hall of the Abencerrajes (c.
 1333–91) and the Hall of the two Sisters (c.
 1333–54) are extraordinarily developed examples of muqarnas domes, taking the tradition of the squinch in Islamic architecture from a functional element in the zone of transition to a highly ornamental covering for the dome itself.
 The structural elements of these two domes are actually brick vaulting, but these are completely covered by the intricate mocárabe stalactites.
 The lacy and star-shaped crossing dome of Burgos Cathedral (1567) may have been inspired by these examples, in addition to that built over the cathedral's octagonal Chapel of the Condestable (1482–94) in the Gothic style.

 In the mudéjar style of Seville after the Christian reconquest of the city, a kind of dome made of intricately interlaced pieces of painted and gilded wood was known as a media naranja, or "half orange".
 The most famous example covers the "Hall of the Ambassadors" throne room in the Royal Palace Complex of Seville, a 10 meter wide space built in 1427.
+Octagonal segmented domes on squinches were characteristic of mudéjar architecture and examples in Seville in the 13th and 14th centuries with ribs that are decorative, rather than structural, are called boveda esquifada.